apache/metron/metron-deployment/vagrant/Kerberos-setup.md

 # Setting Up Kerberos in Vagrant Full Dev
 **Note:** These are instructions for Kerberizing Metron Storm topologies from Kafka to Kafka.
 This does not cover the sensor connections or MAAS.
+General Kerberization notes can be found in the metron-deployment [README.md](../README.md)

 1. Build full dev and ssh into the machine
     ```